 Montagu – Barrydale – Suurbraak – Swellendam – Ashton

 Centrally situated between Cape Town and Oudtshoorn, Montagu on the Route 62 nestles in the western corner of the Klein Karoo.
 Things to do: hot springs; horse riding; wine tasting; quad biking; mountain biking; rock climbing; abseiling; art galleries; 4X4 trails; brandy museum; indigenous herb museum; wild flower garden.
-Cellars in town are Montagu and Montagu Wine & Spirits Co.
+Cellars in and around town are Montagu and Drie Berge Winery.
 It is here that the country’s favourite dessert wine, Muscadel, is produced.
 Things to do: cellar tours; wine tasting.
 From here, travel along the R62 towards Barrydale.
 Next stop along the route is Star Hill Wines at the Akkerboom Farm Stall.
 Please stop here for wine tasting and something to eat.
 Further along are Joubert-Tradauw Vineyards and Cellar.
 Things to do: cellar tours; wine tasting; alfresco deli; Klein Karoo tapas under the vines.
 The Barrydale Cellar in Barrydale is one of South Africa’s top pot still brandy producers and well worth a visit.
 Things to do: hot springs; game reserve; quad biking; mountain biking; succulent garden; 4X4 trails; nature reserves; labyrinth; just relax.
 The spectacular Tradouw’s Pass leads to the historical mission town of Suurbraak.
 The traveler encounters this quaint town unexpectedly along the Tradouws River at the foot of the Langeberg Mountains, on route between Swellendam, Barrydale and Heidelberg.
 The village is well worth a visit for tourists who wish to explore.
 Things to do: village walks; mountain hikes; braai facilities alongside the river; bird watching; furniture making; horse riding; cart rides.
 Then onwards to the N2.
 Turn left towards Swellendam.
 Nestled at the foot the Langeberg Mountains, this historic heart of the Overberg will offer you experiences to remember.
 It has a diverse variety of activities and attraction including history, architecture, wildlife and outdoor adventure.
 The R60 will take you to Ashton and from there, take the R62 back to Montagu.

 Spend an unforgettable day in the Klein Karoo